 “An old LDC friend of mine said recently that every winter about this time before we get that first cold spell people will sit around and say, ‘Maybe we won’t have a winter this year.’
 But then when they finally do get the cold spell in late December or January, they say, ‘Yep, winter has come.’
 What we are seeing is today’s price based on today’s weather, but I haven’t seen much evidence that the tight supply situation has changed very much,” said Osten.

-He noted that although another 61 Bcf of working gas was added to storage, bringing working gas levels to 3,229 Bcf as of Nov.
-4, storage levels in the Producing and East regions -- which will be the regions most affected by shut-in production this winter -- are still lower than storage levels last winter and are only moderately higher than the five-year average.
+He noted that although another 61 Bcf of working gas was added to storage this week, bringing working gas levels to 3,229 Bcf, storage levels in the Producing and East regions — which will be the regions most affected by shut-in production this winter — are still lower than storage levels last winter and are only moderately higher than the five-year average.

 Working gas in the East now totals 1,918 Bcf, about 3% more than the five-year average but 18 Bcf less than the same time last year.
 Producing region storage levels are 2% above the five-year average but 9% below levels last year.

 The West is the only region with more gas in storage than at the same time last year, 439 Bcf compared to 423 Bcf, but that won’t help any of the consumers impacted by Gulf gas production shut-ins.
 About 4 Bcf/d remains shut in with cumulative lost production at 422 Bcf.